 Researchers have shown that chocolate benefits health, helping to treat and prevent diseases of the brain and cardiovascular system in particular.

 The key to benefiting from the brain and mood-boosting effects of chocolate is to choose a good dark chocolate or cocoa powder and to consume moderate amounts regularly.
 Ghirardelli is a good one.
 It is available in a bag so the temptation of eating a whole bar is not in front of you.
-Shop now.

 As an Amazon Associate I earn from qualifying purchases.